Carlsberg says years of Russia decline coming to end

 Rasmussen's comments on Russia helped offset Carlsberg's lower-than-expected second-quarter profits and revenue, which reflected wet weather in western Europe taking the edge off beer drinkers' thirsts.

-Carlsberg shares reversed an initial loss to trade up 2.1 percent by 1404 GMT, outperforming a 0.5 percent rise in the STOXX Europe 600 food and beverage index .SX3P.
+Carlsberg shares reversed an initial loss to trade up 2.1 percent by 03:04 p.m.
+British time, outperforming a 0.5 percent rise in the STOXX Europe 600 food and beverage index .SX3P.
 The stock hit a high of 524.0 crowns, equalling its high for the year set earlier this month.

 MARKET LEADER